ljeee/PruebaPythonRiwi/README.md

      --------------------------------------------------------
      Introduce the Product name: Mile
      --------------------------------------------------------
-     Product Case added
+     Product Mile added
      Introduce the price of the product: 100000.00
-     Price of Case added
+     Price of Mile added
      Enter the Product quantity: 1
-     Quantity of Case added
+     Quantity of Mile added
      --------------------------------------------------------
-     Product Case added with Price $100.00 and quantity: 1000
+     Product Mile added with Price $10000.00 and quantity: 10
      --------------------------------------------------------